leovct/edge-grpc-mock-server/README.md

 ### 3. Benchmark proof generation time

-To assess the time required for the leader/worker configuration to produce a proof for a specific trace, you can monitor logs.
+To assess the time required for the leader/worker configuration to produce proof for a specific trace, you can monitor logs.

 When you observe the log entry `gRPC /GetTrace request received`, it signifies that the leader has initiated a request for the block trace.
 This happens after the leader has requested other details such as block metadata and has decided that it should generate a proof for a block at a given height.
 In this process, distinct tasks are assigned to the workers, which involve the generation of diverse types of proofs like transaction, aggregation, block, or compressed block proofs.